xuejiaohan/Nexuse_distiv_doc/docs/source/usage.rst

 * What the function returns

-  * Processed the interface data from CentIv and solve the inconsistency in spatial resolution so as to be used by DistIv
+  * Processed interface data from CentIv and solve the inconsistency in spatial resolution so as to be used by DistIv

 .. _municipality2node: